Revised 23 January 2019 by author Lawrence Eugene Vaughn Jr

 As Dad’s research grew, he converted his two car garage into a study, and had family charts pinned and taped to the walls to help follow her line back to Revolutionary times.
 He was successful, she was admitted to the DAR, and then he went on to begin researching his own family history.

-In this chapter I will detail what I have been able to learn about how the Vaughns came to be in southern Illinois and Missouri, and how they arrived there.
+In this chapter I will detail what I have been able to learn about how the Vaughns came to be in southern Illinois and Missouri, and how they probably arrived there.

 High taxes, crowded conditions in the seaboard states, diminishing farmland, and the economic difficulties being experienced by nearly everyone following the Revolutionary war, added to the motivation to move west over the Appalachians to newly opened lands.
 In 1785, as the fledgling country was taking form, the three million citizens of our new nation began hearing more about the rich land available at little cost in what would become Kentucky and Tennessee.